glynawe/Vanilla/vanilla.md

 The designator part of a procedure call statement must designate a proper procedure.

 The list of expressions in a procedure call are passed to the designated procedure as parameters.
 A `var` parameter must be passed a designator of the same type.
-A `val` parameter may be passed any expression, following the same rules as assignment.
+A value parameter may be passed any expression, following the same rules as assignment.

 ### "Method calls"